wso2-attic/choreo-cli/docs/reference.md

 ### chor auth login

-`auth login` command can be used login to Choreo.
-This is required to perform all the tasks that interacts with Choreo.
+`auth login` command can be used to login to Choreo.
+This is required to perform all the tasks that interact with Choreo.

 #### Synopsis